vanderblugen/TCPDumpService/README.md

 # tcpdump as a service
-This is a basic how to for setting up tcpdump to passively montior network traffic.<br>
+This is a basic how to for setting up tcpdump to passively montior network traffic.

 In this instance, it is implemented thru a Raspberry Pi using Raspbian Buster Version 10 on a dedicated ethernet interface of eth1.

 ## Configure ethernet connection